ericdodds/ericdodds.com/source/writing/index.markdown

 <a href="/blog/categories/adventures/">Adventures</a> - photo-based retelling of travels and such

-<a href="/blog/categories/nerdery/">Nerdery</a> - rare instances of me sharing useful code stuffs
+<a href="/blog/categories/nerdery/">Nerdery</a> - code, discoveries, and other intersting stuffs

 <h1>Other places</h1>